 For instances such as the one below, highlighting the CTA button above the fold should be an easy way to increase conversions.
 Ensuring that short-attention-span users aren’t bouncing off just from not being able to find the button.

-But, the only iron clad rule I can give you for CTA button placement is this: Place your button where your user’s attention will be most effectively drawn.
+But, the only ironclad rule I can give you for CTA button placement is this: Place your button where your user’s attention will be most effectively drawn.
 Whether it’s top, bottom, or side-to-side, make sure your button is seen and highlighted.
-Leave no doubt that this is the conversion you user needs.
+Leave no doubt that this is the conversion your user needs.

 Innovative Tactic: Using Dual CTAs